How to Plan a Speech

 Bonus!

-There’s a spin-off benefit to this approach of focusing on your listeners.
+There’s a spin-off benefit to focusing on your listeners when you plan your speech.

 If you are a nervous speaker, and many of us are, focusing on the audience, rather than yourself, will help to reduce the pressure you feel.